search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Excellent 4.8 out of 5 stars 18,295 reviews
+Excellent 4.8 out of 5 stars 26,206 reviews

 However, statutory conversions aren’t allowed in every state, as there are some states that require entrepreneurs to take different and more complicated measures to convert their businesses.
+This article will discuss what the Certificate of Conversion is and what options entrepreneurs have if their state doesn’t allow for statutory conversions.

-What Information Is Required in a Certificate of Conversion?
+What information is required in a Certificate of Conversion?

-• The name of your entity
+• The name of the entity

-• The mailing address of your business
+• The mailing address of the business

-• The entity type you’re converting to
+• The entity type the company is converting into

 • The results of the company’s voting process